 I’ve never been one for romance, of any kind.
 I’m the least romantic person you and I both know, especially when it comes to Valentine’s Day.
 I can’t remember the last Valentine’s Day I celebrated.
 There’s nothing about flowers, candy or those stuffed bears with tiny heart balloon that move me.

-When I see my friends romantic Facebook photos I’m happy for them, for their love.
+When I see my friends romantic Facebook photos I’m happy for them and their love.
 Yet, I remain unmoved.
-My level of emptiness sometimes disturbs me.
+My level of emptiness sometimes even disturbs me.
 It begs the question, why am I so emotionally devoid of romantic feeling?
 And the answer is, I don’t know.

 I wanna say I was born this way.
-As a child I loved Disney movies and the happily ever afters, but the older I got the more I realized I had no desire to be lovey dovey.
+But as a child, I loved Disney movies (minus the singing) and the happily ever afters, but the older I got the more I realized I had no desire to be lovey-dovey.
 It took a while for Jeff to adjust to being with someone who didn’t openly express feelings of love and desire.

-How dID I celebrate Valentine’s Day?
+How do I celebrate Valentine’s Day?

 While everyone plans to be gazing into their lovers’ eyes, I plan on being in bed alone with pizza and movies.
 Jeff will be in the living room, doing whatever it is he does in there.
 Probably playing a video game or watching someone else play video games on Youtube.
 This is our Valentine’s Day which resembles most of our evenings.
 Together, yet apart.
 Quietly loving each other from a distance.
 Just the way I like it.
 But cause he’s human and has a heart he’ll come in the room to nag at me every now and again.

 Will there ever be a time where I would want to traditionally celebrate Valentine’s Day?
 Who knows.
 I will never say never.
 But at this moment in time, I don’t have the desire to.
 And you know what?
 I’m okay with that.